atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 *
 .
 I
 i
-“Lhave card, ” replied he.
+“Lhave card, " replied he.
-Ipl • “How! no card? ” replied Mrs. i Selby; “what? have you lost it then
+Ipl • “How! no card? " replied Mrs. i Selby; “what? have you lost it then
 '
 j“ “vvonder how you dare to be So
-II “careless.”
+II “careless."
 'i |. at, ’ ■ ^ ‘,
 S ‘
 H' '

 i i
 t f
-Why, .they gave none, ” Said the
+Why, .they gave none, " Said the
 ; I ^
 'boy.
 Scratching his head : “and I could
 I ‘ - V ' id
-: “not lose what I had not.”
+: “not lose what I had not."
 : ' “don’t
 I : ^
 I